lgv920/ost_world/README.md

-# ost_world
-welcome to github , u r currently in ost world continue with desktop version
+# hello , this is a demo on github